chawk/django-easy-avatar/README.md

         {{ avatar.image_url }}  /* wrap this in an image tag */
 {% endif %}

-If you have any troubles with this setup you will most likely be running into a permissions problem when your app tries to write the file to the directory.
+If you have any troubles with this setup you're most likely running into permissions problem when your app tries to save the uploaded images.

 see this link for setting permissions to allow apache to create directories and files.